CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

 }
 ```

-* The batch table hierarchy is self-contained within the tile.
+* The Batch Table hierarchy is self-contained within the tile.
 It is not possible to form metadata hierarchy across different tiles in the tileset.

 ## Implementation notes